 Oscillation coefficient - it characterizes the variability of extreme values of indicators around the arithmetic mean.

 Relative linear deviation или linear coefficient of variation - it describes the proportion of the average value out of arithmetical mean

-- Variation coefficient - It characterizes the degree of homogeneity of the population, the most frequently used indicator.
+- Variation coefficient - It characterizes the population's degree of homogeneity, the most frequently used indicator.

 The population is considered to be homogenous at values less than 40%.
-For values greater than 40% indicate the large indicator oscillation and it's considered to be inhomogeneous.
+For values greater than 40% indicate the large indicator oscillation, it's considered inhomogeneous.